mjhosseini/grab/README.md

 Inputs:

-S: p by p covariance matrix (The data itself should be normalized)
+S: p by p covariance matrix (p is the number of variables; The data itself should be normalized)

 lmbda: The regularization parameter